 Welcome to the Western Maryland Resource Conservation and Development (WMRC&D) Council, Inc's website.
 Our mission is to build and sustain resource conservation programs raising the quality of social economic and environmental development in our region.
 The WMRC&D Council was incorporated in 1993 and includes Garrett, Allegany, Washington, Frederick and Carroll counties, Maryland.
 The Council is locally driven by representatives from the counties Board of Commissioners, Soil Conservation Districts, municipalities, grassroots organizations and interested members at large.
-With seventeen years as an established council, the WMRC&D Council will continue to serve the residents of the five-county area in assisting them with addressing their economic, social and environmental concerns.
+With twenty years as an established council, the WMRC&D Council will continue to serve the residents of the five-county area in assisting them with addressing their economic, social and environmental concerns.

 Each spring, the Western Maryland RC&D Forester assists DNR employees conduct prescribed burning of privately owned warm season grass fields in Washington and Frederick Counties.
 These native prairie grasses are dependent upon infrequent fires to reduce thatch from previous year’s growth, and to keep broadleaf weeds from overtaking the fields.
 The forester serves as a firing boss, and works with the burn boss to ensure the safe ignition techniques/placement, direction, timing, and amount of fire to put down in order to meet prescription parameters outlined in a burn plan.